Gordon999/Pi-MP3_Player/README.md

 New features.

--Adds a display of Playlist time, and time left to play.
+-Adds a display of Playlist time, and time left to play (upto 120 minutes).

 -Optional external volume UP/DOWN and START/STOP switches, on GPIO 36,38 & 40. switches to gnd to operate.